 Yvonne van Wyk

 Pricing your home wrong costs you money.
 Too high and the listing stagnates while buyers assume something is off.
 Too low and you walk away with less than the market would have given you.
-Finding the right asking price requires understanding how buyers and banks see your property, not what you hope it's worth, but what the evidence says it will sell for.
+And the pressure to pick a number and hope for the best is strongest right when the stakes are highest.

-The right asking price is the figure at which your property attracts the widest pool of qualified buyers while giving you the strongest realistic return.
-It's determined by comparable recent sales, current market conditions, and your property's specific attributes.
-Setting it correctly is one of the most critical decisions in selling your home, and one that requires data, not sentiment.
+The right asking price is the figure at which your property draws the widest pool of qualified buyers while giving you the strongest realistic return.
+It's set by comparable recent sales, current market conditions, and the particular attributes of your home.
+Getting it right is one of the most important decisions in the whole sale, and one that rewards data over sentiment.

 Key takeaways